 Back Community groups and healthcare providers urged the Chicago City Council to pass a budget amendment that would allow for $25 million in funds to pay for mental health services aimed at long-term trauma care.
 It would include funding to reopen the previously closed city-run mental health clinics and expand the services already provided by nonprofits, clinics, and hospitals across the city.
 The amendment was supported by multiple aldermen and a number of community organizations.

-The amendment did not make it into the final budget that was passed in November.
+The amendment did not make it into the final budget that was passed that year.
 Chicago government continues to turn a blind eye toward the need for better mental health care.
-In 2012, six city-run mental health clinics were closed due to budget cuts.
+In years since, at least six city-run mental health clinics have been closed due to budget cuts.
 There is a dire need for increased funding.
 The facilities that currently exist are understaffed and lack staff with training in trauma.
-A studyfound that in the Southwest side of the city, there were only 67 clinicians to serve the area.
+A study found that in the Southwest side of the city, there were only 67 clinicians to serve the area.
 This means there are 0.17 clinicians per 1,000 residents.

 City officials said that any increases in the budget would likely not be used to reopen the closed state-run facilities and the city would likely use the funds to expand the existing network of providers.
 As it stands, many clinics have long waiting lists, and access to services is not guaranteed.